aal89/gpt4-multi-agent-test-engineer/README.md

 Use it like this: `autotestgpt [path-to-file]` to generate test for code.
 See chapters below in order to configure it.

+See additional help instructions by running this: `autotestgpt --help`

 ### Environmental Variables

 Configure your project using the following environmental variables: